TosbackCgusBridge-Bot/CGUs-versions/Bankrate/Privacy Policy.md

 *   Get advice
 *   What is the long-term capital gains tax?
-*   Passive income: What it is and 5 ideas for 2019
+*   Passive income ideas to help you make money
 *   How to buy stocks

 Elevate your Bankrate experience